1. Home

 Oral hygiene

-Patients with arch bars and/or intraoral incisions and/or wounds must be instructed in appropriate oral hygiene procedures.
-The presence of the arch bars or elastics makes this a more difficult procedure.
-A soft toothbrush (dipped in warm water to make it softer) should be used to clean the surfaces of the teeth and arch bars.
-Elastics are removed for oral hygiene procedures.
-Chlorhexidine oral rinses should be prescribed and used at least 3 times a day to help sanitize the mouth.
+Patients with arch bars, intraoral incisions, or wounds must be instructed about appropriate oral hygiene procedures.
+The presence of arch bars or elastics makes oral hygiene more complicated.
+A soft toothbrush (dipped in warm water to make it softer) should be used to clean the teeth and arch bars.
+Elastics are removed during oral hygiene procedures.
+Disinfectant mouth rinses (Chlorhexidine) should be prescribed and used at least three times a day to help sanitize the mouth.

-For larger debris, a 1:1 mixture of hydrogen peroxide/chlorhexidine can be used.
-The bubbling action of the hydrogen peroxide helps remove debris.
-A Waterpik® is a very useful tool to help remove debris from the wires.
-If a Waterpik is used, care should be taken not to direct the jet stream directly over intraoral incisions as this may lead to wound dehiscence.
+For larger debris, a 1:1 mixture of hydrogen peroxide/Chlorhexidine can be used.
+The effervescent action of the hydrogen peroxide helps remove debris.
+A jet irrigator, (eg, Waterpik) is a handy tool to help remove debris from the wires.
+If used, care should be taken not to directly point the jet stream over intraoral incisions, which may lead to wound dehiscence.